 On the other hand, if you need a tape specific for a painting job, PPM has over 10 different kinds of painter’s tape, for indoor and outdoor applications.
 Let’s look at a few of them:

-- 2540 Painter’s Water Resistant Masking Tape: this waterproof tape, thanks to its strong holding power, conformability and water-resistant treatment, assures an excellent adhesion level with no tape lifting.
+- 2540 Painter’s Water Resistant Masking Tape: this waterproof tape, thanks to its strong holding power, conformability, and water-resistant treatment, assures an excellent adhesion level with no tape lifting.

-- 5020 Painter’s Low Tack Fine Line Masking Tape: as a fine line tape with a washi paper backing, it ensures extremely smooth, clean and sharp paint edges while protecting every delicate surface.
+- 5020 Painter’s Low Tack Fine Line Masking Tape: as a fine line tape with a washi paper backing, it ensures extremely smooth, clean, and sharp paint edges while protecting every delicate surface.

-- 5210 Painter’s Blue Outdoor Masking Tape: this high-performance tape is designed to withstand moisture, UV rays, high and low temperatures up to 30 days.
+- 5210 Painter’s Blue Outdoor Masking Tape: this high-performance tape is designed to withstand moisture, UV rays, high and low temperatures for up to 30 days.

-As you can see, general use masking tape and painter’s tape are very much alike, but are definitely not the same.
+As you can see, general use masking tape and painter’s tape are very much alike but are definitely not the same.

 If you want to explore all of PPM’s painter’s and masking tapes, contact us!
 We’ll gladly show you which one is the right one for you.